 Boutonniere deformity describes a medical condition in which the finger is flexed at the proximal interphalangeal joint (PIP), and there is hyperextension at the distal interphalangeal joint (DIP).
 This is usually a result of trauma in the acute setting and is caused by force applied to the top of a bent middle joint of a finger.
 There is a direct injury to the central slip that damages the extensor function of the affected digit.
-A boutonniere deformity can also result of a laceration on the top of a finger, which can sever the tendon and detach it from the bone.
+A boutonniere deformity can also result from a laceration on the top of a finger, which can sever the tendon and detach it from the bone.
 It can also happen if the patient would suffer a full-thickness burn resulting in direct injury to the central slip.
-However, more commonly, it can be secondary to an inflammatory condition, such as rheumatoid arthritis.
+However, more commonly, it's secondary to an inflammatory condition, such as rheumatoid arthritis.

 Injury to the extensor tendon causes this flexion deformity of the proximal interphalangeal joint.
 The extensor tendon is disrupted and the lateral aspects of the tendon separate.
 The head of the proximal phalanx projects through this disrupted area.
 The deformity garnished its name because the injury caused the proximal phalanx to protrude through like a finger through a buttonhole (hence the name, from French boutonniere, which translates into buttonhole).
 Football and basketball are the most common source of sports-related boutonniere deformities.